duncmc/Laravel-Xtatic/readme.md

 	Xtatic::siblings( string $slug=NULL )

+Looks for an element in the `navigations` configuration array with a key value matching `$slug`.
+If a match is found then an array of keys which include sibling elements is returned.

+If a null value is passed in `$slug` then the slug value of the current page is used.

 ### Children

 	Xtatic::children( string $slug=NULL )

+	Looks for an element in the `navigations` configuration array with a key value matching `$slug`.
+If a match is found then an array of keys which include child elements is returned.

+	If a null value is passed in `$slug` then the slug value of the current page is used.

 ### Page Data

 	Xtatic::page_data( string $slug=NULL )

+	Documentation required.

 ### Add JavaScript

 	Xtatic::add_javascript( string  $js, bool $in_head=FALSE  )

+	Documentation required.

 ### Add jQuery

 	Xtatic::add_jquery( string  $js, bool $in_head=FALSE  )

+	Documentation required.